Japanese pictorial art

 So in this page, I introduce some characteristic categories.

-Japanese paintings have been drawn since very old
+Traditonal Japanese paintings have been drawn since very old times.

 Ernest Francisco Fenollosa (1853-1908), who was an art historian in America and was invited to Japan to teach philosophy in the late 19th century, showed the following points of Japanese paintings.

-The objects are mainly person, nature and Gods.
+The main subjects of the paintings are person, nature and Gods.

 And the pictures were painted on not only papers but also byobu (folding screen) or fusuma (sliding screen of Japanese room).